ulygit/asus_rt_ac68u/README.md

 9. Edit `.cloudflare` with the DNS record information (i.e. ID, name and type) obtained from Step 8.
 Ensure your text matches exactly.
 10. Run `./cloudflare_ddns 1.1.1.1`.
 11. Review the log file for the result of the last execution.
 If you see a successful response, verify against the Cloudflare portal.
 Otherwise, review the errors and correct as necessary.
 > Note: You may get a throttled response if you have queried too quickly after Step 7.
-The script rate-limits to one query every 5 minutes.
+The script rate-limits to one query every 5 seconds.
 This is configurable in the `cloudflare_ddns` script or you can simply wait.
 12. Ensure rate-limiting is working as expected by re-issuing the command in Step 10 a couple of times in quick succession and verifying that the log file shows frequent invocations are throttled.
 13. If Steps 11 and 12 were successful, run `ln -s cloudflare_ddns ddns-start`.
 This creates a symbolic link with the name expected by the router firmware.
 ##### Enable Custom DDNS